joaquinsalas/nowcastingRt/README.md

 These programs implement a method to generate pausible sequences of confirmed positive COVID-19 infected people.
 The method describes statistically the day to day variations of updates and predicts what would it be the final count at the end of *D* days.
+The programs are fine tuned to run with data for Mexico City but could easily customized.

 # Before you run the programs